JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

-Not [all blocking system calls](https://github.com/JehanneOS/jehanne/blob/master/sys/src/kern/port/awake.c#L76) can be interrupted though. `Create` is a notable example of a blocking system call that has been excluded from the interruptable ones, to prevent a timeout to get a file.
+Not [all blocking system calls](https://github.com/JehanneOS/jehanne/blob/master/sys/src/kern/port/awake.c#L76) can be interrupted though. `Create` is a notable example of a blocking system call that has been excluded from the interruptable ones, to prevent a timeout to leave an unknown file behind.